kimtth/azure-ml-finetuning-eval-skills/README.md

 # Azure ML Fine-Tuning & Evaluation Skills

-Complete toolkit for Azure Machine Learning LLM workflows: training, data generation, and evaluation.

 This repository is intended for use with GitHub Copilot in Visual Studio Code.
-You can specify the `skills` directories and files named `AGENTS.md` to provide context for Copilot-managed coding models.
+You can specify the `skills` directories and files named `AGENTS.md` to provide context for Copilot-managed coding models. `experimental`

 ## Skills Overview